 When you are insured, your insurance company will provide you with legal representation.
 If you are an uninsured employer, however, and a claim is filed against you and/or your business, you need to hire your own legal counsel.
 A workers’ compensation claim can be complex and requires an understanding of the law and how Maryland applies it.
 An experienced workers’ compensation lawyer is necessary to help you minimize your exposure.
-The lawyers at Hillman, Brown & Darrow P.A. have representing injured workers for over 30 years and have also represented uninsured employers before the Maryland Workers’ Compensation Commission.
-Do not hesitate to contact us if you find yourself in this predicament.
+The attorneys at Hillman, Brown & Darrow P.A. have representing injured workers for over 30 years and have also represented uninsured employers before the Maryland Workers’ Compensation Commission.
+Do not hesitate to contact one of our Annapolis attorneys if you find yourself in this predicament.

 Posted in: HBD Law News